 - Monitor your usage as you are driving to be sure you can arrive at your next destination with charge to spare.
-Make adjustments in speed, temperature as needed to extend your range.
+Make adjustments in speed and car temperature as needed to extend your range.

 Kathleen maintains her own blog, documenting their travel experiences.
 Read more about her stories on her blog, KCBontheroad.

-We’ll be sharing more the Bernick’s EV Driving experiences and involvement with Stearns Electric’s ChargeWise Program that allows them to charge their vehicle at home over night at discounted energy rate while we are on the road.
+We’ll be sharing more of the Bernick’s EV driving experiences and involvement with Stearns Electric’s ChargeWise Program that allows them to charge their vehicle at home over night at discounted energy rate while we are on the road.
 So stay tuned!